inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. **TODO** each partition/process has its own simulation time

-To partition a simulation model, all modules in the network are assigned to one of the partitions. **TODO** there are limitations in partitions, e.g. modules in a partition cannot call c++ methods in another partition
+To partition a simulation model, all modules in the network are assigned to one of the partitions.
+There are limitations in partitions, e.g. modules in a partition cannot call c++ methods in another partition.
-The main limitation in partitioning is that only messages can be passed between partitions, e.g. method calls. **TODO** for all limitations read the documentation?
+The main limitation in partitioning is that only messages can be passed between partitions, e.g. method calls.
 Thus global modules, such as network configurators, radio medium and visualizer modules need to be included multiple times in the network, one for each partition that needs them.

+**TODO**

+**TODO** for all limitations read the documentation?

 ..
 Thus global modules, such as network configurators, radio medium and visualizer modules multiple instances of need to be included